 Q192: Can I be on standby if I am a witness at Crown Court?

 To be on standby at court means that you do not have to be at the court all day waiting for your case to be allocated a court room.
-You can stay at work/home until your case is ready to be heard.
-You must not be too far away and must be contactable by phone and ready to go the court straight away if necessary.
+If agreed, you may be able to stay at work/home until your case is ready to be heard.
+Although you must not be too far away and must be contactable by phone and ready to go the court straight away if necessary.

-Stand by is becoming a more popular option as many witnesses work and cannot take the time off work to sit and wait at court.
+Standby is becoming a more popular option as many witnesses work and cannot take the time off work to sit and wait all day at court.

-For further information please see the websites in related information.
-There is a link to the 'Help for Victims' website and a Youtube guide to the website.
+For further information please see the websites in Related Information.
+There is a link to the 'Help for Victims' website and a YouTube guide to their website.